beegee-tokyo/RAK4631-Kit-4-RAK1906/README.md

 # Payload decoder for Chirpstack and TTN

 The payload is encoded in the same format as the RAKwireless WisNode devices.
-A payload decoder for Chirpstack, TTN and Datacake can be found in the [RAKwireless Payload Decoder](https://github.com/RAKWireless/RUI_LoRa_node_payload_decoder) Github repo.
+A payload decoder for Chirpstack, TTN and Datacake can be found in the [RAKwireless_Standardized_Payload](https://github.com/RAKWireless/RAKwireless_Standardized_Payload) Github repo.

 # Visualization on DataCake